-Your goal is to simulate the usual appearance of papers in an IEEE conference proceedings.
+Your goal is to simulate the usual appearance of papers in Oceans Conference Proceedings.
+This one-column format is optional.
+The IEEE two-column format may also be used.
 For items not addressed in these instructions, please refer to the last issue of your conference's proceedings or your Publications chair.